An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Background and Related Work

 Barbosa et al.~\cite{barbosaorganizing} specifically investigate a subset of documentation debt in the domain of requirements engineering, which they frame \textit{requirements and requirements documentation debt} (R2DD).
 Using an existing data set containing survey responses of 78 practitioners to the global InsighTD survey~\cite{rios2020practitioners}, the authors extracted causes, effects, prevention, and repayment practices relevant to requirements documentation.
 The resulting occurrences of the observed concepts are presented in~\Cref{tab:conceptsliterature}.

-These two previous studies~\cite{rios2020hearing,barbosaorganizing} constitute the empirical body of knowledge of TD applied to RE.
-Despite their scope being limited to documentation, their results are relevant to RED and we discuss their alignment in \Cref{sec:discussion:mapping}.
+These two previous studies~\cite{rios2020hearing,barbosaorganizing} constitute the empirical body of knowledge of TD applied to RE. \revb{Even}{though their scope is} limited to documentation, their results are relevant to RED and we discuss their alignment in \Cref{sec:discussion:mapping}.

-Ernst~\cite{ernst2012role} presents one of the first definitions of technical debt in requirements as \textit{``the distance between the optimal solution to a requirements problem and the actual solution, with respect to some decision space.''} The distance results from decisions trading immediate gains for future costs, which corresponds to the notion of intentional TD.
+Ernst~\cite{ernst2012role} presents one of the first definitions of technical debt in requirements as ``the distance between the optimal solution to a requirements problem and the actual solution, with respect to some decision space.''
+The distance results from decisions trading immediate gains for future costs, which corresponds to the notion of intentional TD.
 Similarly to unintentional TD, the distance can also increase due to unforeseen or unintended changes in the context of the requirements problem~\cite{ernst2012role}.
 Accordingly, the interest on the debt is the rate of increase of such distance~\cite{ernst2012role}.

-This definition exceeds the perspective of requirements documentation and considers general \textit{requirements problems}.
-However, the definition is still limited to only one specific requirements problem---i.e., what Lenarduzzi and Fucci~\cite{lenarduzzi2019towards} refer to as \textit{mismatch implementation}.
+This definition exceeds the perspective of requirements documentation and considers general \textit{requirements problems}. \revb{Whereas}{debt applying to the requirements documentation only refers to requirements artifacts, the scope of RED extends to the whole RE process.} However, the definition of RED is still limited to only one specific requirements problem---i.e., what Lenarduzzi and Fucci~\cite{lenarduzzi2019towards} refer to as \textit{mismatch implementation}.
 The latter extends the definition of RED by including two additional requirements problems related to \textit{stakeholder discovery}---i.e., the debt accrued by involving only part of the stakeholders in the RE process, and \textit{requirements artifact} smells---i.e., the debt accrued due to quality violation in the requirements specification, such as using ambiguous language.

 More recently, a systematic literature review by Melo et al.~\cite{MFL22} covered the causes of RED as well as methods to identify and manage it.
 They identified 66 primary studies that, although not explicitly focusing on RED, contained instances of investigations addressing activities related to RE, for instance, in design and documentation.
 Their results show 33 causes for RED divided according to their level of intentionality and 16 strategies to identify and manage RED, including nine issues arising in such a process.
 Moreover, inspired by TD research, they provide metrics to assess RED principal, interests, and payback.